avjotsingh/avjotsingh.github.io/_pages/about.md

 I also have `4 years` of industry experience as a software engineer, having worked at both a tech giant, `Cisco`, and a FinTech startup, `Clear`.
 At Cisco, I was responsible for architecting, implementing, and monitoring large-scale data processing pipelines processing terabytes of data per day.
 At Clear, I worked as a full-stack developer to improve the overall user experience of the company's tax filing platform.

-This site serves as a collection of my work, including project documentation, summaries of papers I have read, blog posts, my CV, and contact information.
+This site serves as a collection of my work, including projects, summaries of papers I have read, technical articles, my CV, and contact information.
 I plan to keep it as updated as possible.

 Outside of classes, you'll often find me at the gym, trying out new recipes, or unwinding with a good Netflix series.